Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

     sudo dnf install boost-devel cmake gcc-c++ libdb-cxx-devel libdb-devel libevent-devel ninja-build openssl-devel python3

-Port mapping dependencies MiniUPnPc and NAT-PMP (can be disabled by passing `-DENABLE_UPNP=OFF` and `-DENABLE_NATPMP=OFF` on the cmake command line):
+Port mapping dependency MiniUPnPc (can be disabled by passing `-DENABLE_UPNP=OFF` on the cmake command line):

-    sudo dnf install miniupnpc-devel libnatpmp-devel
+    sudo dnf install miniupnpc-devel

 ZMQ dependencies (can be disabled by passing `-DBUILD_ZMQ=OFF` on the cmake command line):